keithalewis/papers/capm/epst.md

 \end{bmatrix}
 $$

-The matrix is not invertable but
+The matrix is not invertible but
 $$
 \begin{bmatrix}
 \tau V & x & E[X]\\